 Drafting A Letter of Appreciation

-Another act of gratitude may be drafting a letter of appreciation.
+Another act to cultivate gratitude may be drafting a letter of appreciation.
 Choose five people that have made a positive impact on your life and write them a letter of appreciation.
 Often the person who receives the message of gratitude doesn’t know how genuinely integral they have been in your life.
 It gives you an outlet to appreciate another kindred soul while also spreading the love and gratitude directly to them.
 You’ll be surprised at the results!

 And lastly, do yourself a favor and go out on a gratitude walk.
 In times of high stress or worry, a gratitude walk in which you ponder all the things you’re grateful for can be a welcome reprise.
 It also serves another purpose in that it allows you to be present at the moment as you experience the beauty all around you in the smell of flowers, the sight of vibrant colors in birds and butterflies, or the warm feeling of sunlight on your skin.